omarolivarez/omarolivarez.github.io/research.md

 title: Research
 ---

-I am broadly interested in: <b>1)</b> the intersection of artificial intelligence and power*, <b>2)</b> technology and society, and <b>3)</b> the future of the labor market.
+I am broadly interested in: 1) <b>the intersection of artificial intelligence and power</b>*, 2) <b>technology and society</b>, and 3) <b>the future of the labor market</b>.
 As we witness the widespread adoption and application of AI in industry, I anticipate the transformation of our socioeconomic enviornment within a relatively short timeframe.
 This leads me to consider interesting questions such as:
 <ol>
 	<li>
 		What effects will the internal application of AI have on an organizations members?